lxgr-linux/pokete/wiki.md

 - Does not evolve

 ### Owol
-A night active Pokete, that is looking for lil children as a midnight snack
+A night active Pokete, that is looking for lil children as a midnight snack.
 ```
    ,___,
    {o,o}